RichardBzar/RichardBzar.github.io/essays/final-project-idea.md

 ## Beyond the basics
 - Private messaging the author of the post through direct messaging
-- Having an anonymous option to post, direct message other to other people
+- Having an anonymous option to post, direct message other students
 - A rating system similar to reddit where we can view the positive opinions of posts, or a report function to report posts to admins to take down if inappropriate